legumeinfo/pandagma/README.md

 * Add back the genes that were excluded to this point
 * Add "extra" annotation sets by homology
 * Identify a representative sequence for each pan-gene
-* Calculate consensus order of the pan-genes
+* Calculate consensus order of the pan-genes, based on whole-chromosome multiple alignments of ordered panIDs
 * Calculate and report statistics

 ## Installation methods <a name="installation"></a>